Dane County health officials report COVID-19 is reaching all ages and people who were not previously at risk for contracting the virus.

 She said Dane County has learned from other communities that showed rapid increases in illnesses and implemented restrictive orders sooner than later to slow the spread.

-Dane County officials approved of Evers’ newest restrictions.
+Dane County officials approved of the Evers’ newest restrictions.

 “If we don’t prevent people from spreading COVID-19 to one another our health care systems will be overwhelmed,” Heinrich said.
 “There may not be a hospital bed for all the people who need one, whether COVID-19 or other illnesses, whether it’s your mother, grandfather, friend or neighbor.”

-At Monday’s press conference, Parisi said people will still have access to essential services.
+At Monday’s press conference, Parisi said Evers informed officials that even stricter guidelines are likely to go into effect soon but people will still have access to essential services.

 Parisi said supply chains are strong and encouraged people not to hoard food and supplies that will limit access for their neighbors.